 What you provide

-Our fosters often supply the food, litter, bedding, toys, and food dishes.
+Our fosters sometimes supply the food, litter, bedding, toys, and food dishes.

-This is considered part of the donation that you are giving to the cat(s) and to our organization.
-However, our organization will supply those items as well upon request of our fosters.
-Miss Fannie's Friends furnishes all necessary medical supplies and support.
+This is considered part of the donation that given to the cat(s) and to our organization.